3grasses/ml-dl-projects/README.md

 # Machine Learning/Deep Learning Projects

 This repository is a collection of the machine learning and deep learning projects I had completed during my studies for Master of Data Science at the University of Sydney.
-Data used in some of these projects are not provided due to the non-disclosure agreement, but I still provid the code and ideas/reasoning I used to solve theses problems in case someone has similar problems and would like to have an example for reference.
+Data used in some of these projects are not provided due to the non-disclosure agreement, but the code and ideas/reasoning I used to solve these problems are still provided for someone who has similar problems and would like to have an example for reference.

 The domains that these projects involved include: